LezaMalik/Programming_Concepts/README.md

 ----------------------------------------------

 ### 18. Git pull/push/add/commit/checkout/branch/clone
+ These are fundamental Git commands that we frequently use when working with version control.
+Here's an explanation of each command:

+* **git pull:**
-* *git pull:* Fetches changes from a remote repository and integrates them into the current branch.
+ git pull fetches changes from a remote repository and merges them into your current local branch.
+It's a combination of git fetch (to retrieve changes) and git merge (to integrate the changes).

+* **git push:**
-* *git push:* Uploads local changes to a remote repository.
+ git push is used to send your local changes to a remote repository.
+It updates the remote repository with your latest commits.

+* **git add:**
+ git add stages changes in your working directory to be committed.
+It prepares the changes for the next commit.
-* *git add:* Stages changes for commit.
+For example, git add filename stages changes in the specified file for commit.

-* *git commit:* Records staged changes in the repository.

-* *git checkout:* Switches between branches or commits.

-* *git branch:* Lists, creates, or deletes branches.
+* **git commit:**
+ git commit creates a snapshot of the staged changes and adds a commit message to describe the changes made in the commit.
+For example, git commit -m "Add new feature" commits the staged changes with the given message.

+* **git checkout:**
+ git checkout allows you to switch between branches or commits in your Git repository.
+You can also use it to create new branches.
+For example, git checkout branchname switches to the specified branch.

+* **git branch:**
+ git branch lists all the branches in your repository.
+It can also be used to create new branches.
+For example, git branch newbranch creates a new branch named "newbranch."

+* **git clone:**
-* *git clone:* Creates a local copy of a remote repository.
+ git clone is used to create a copy of a remote repository on your local machine.
+For example, git clone https://github.com/username/repository.git clones the repository from GitHub.

 ----------------------------------------------